Lesbian and Bisexual Women's Health Issues

-On average, lesbian and bisexual women drink more than heterosexual women and have a higher occurrence of alcohol-related problems, like alcoholism and alcohol abuse.
+On average, lesbian and bisexual women drink more than heterosexual women and have a higher occurrence of alcohol-related problems.
 Research has also discovered higher rates of smoking, cocaine and marijuana use among lesbian and bisexual women than heterosexual women.
-The use and abuse of these substances is linked to multiple forms of cancer and conditions of the heart and lungs, which are the top three causes of death among women.
+The use of these substances is linked to multiple forms of cancer and conditions of the heart and lungs, which are the top three causes of death among women.

-Like some of the other health concerns common among lesbian and bisexual women, rates of drug use may be tied to stress resulting from discrimination, homophobia and/or sexism.
+Like some of the other health concerns common among lesbian and bisexual women, rates of substance use disorder may be tied to stress resulting from discrimination, homophobia and sexism.

 LGBTQ Resources at Johns Hopkins Medicine